SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Results

 \subsection{Calibration on ID}

-\textbf{Metrics.} We report Negative Log-Likelihood (NLL), Brier Score (BS), and Expected Calibration Error (ECE, 15 adaptive bins) on held-out ID splits.
-All methods use the same temperature scaling protocol unless otherwise specified; SNAP-UQ applies a lightweight logistic mapping (or isotonic in Appx) from surprisal (and optional confidence blend) to $U$.

 \textbf{Findings.} SNAP-UQ improves proper scores on \textbf{MNIST} and \textbf{SpeechCmd}, lowering both NLL and BS while reducing ECE relative to BASE.
 On \textbf{CIFAR-10}, a capacity-matched variant (SNAP-UQ$^{+}$) matches DEEP on BS with comparable NLL, while preserving single-pass inference (Table~\ref{tab:id-calib}).
-Reliability curves and selective-calibration analyses appear in Appx~\ref{app:metrics}.
+Reliability curves and selective-calibration analyses appear in Appx~\ref{app:abl_reliability}. \textbf{Raw vs.\ calibrated.} We also evaluate using the raw surprisal $S(x)$ (no calibration) as the uncertainty signal; rankings remain strong, but decision metrics improve with a tiny logistic/isotonic map.
+See Appx.~\ref{app:calib-abl} for numbers.